 - If you have not done the emotion wheel, start with the activity with the title 'The Emotion Wheel' first - Look at the wheel and pick the emotion on the wheel that makes you feel a little bit uneasy.
 Where do you feel this emotion most in your body?
-In your stomach or heart or head or legs or somewhere else? - When you can identity and can name such emotions, it gives you time to find out how to respond to the feeling. - Note down, how you can respond to the feeling? - Whenever an emotion is difficult to have in your heart or to share with others, you can create the good emotions by doing the things you noted down in the other activity 'Creating good emotions'
+In your stomach or heart or head or legs or somewhere else? - When you can identity and can name such emotions, it gives you time to find out how to respond to the feeling. - Note down, how you can respond to the feeling? - Whenever an emotion is difficult to have in your heart, you can create the good emotions by doing the things you noted down in Creating good emotions.